WebAssembly/spec/spectec/test-prose/TEST.md

     1) Return [$ictz_($sizenn(Inn), iN)].
   e.
 If (unop_ = POPCNT), then:
     1) Return [$ipopcnt_($sizenn(Inn), iN)].
   f.
-Assert: Due to validation, unop_ is EXTEND.
+Assert: Due to validation, unop_ is some EXTEND.
   g.
 Let (EXTEND M) be unop_.
   h.
 Return [$extend__(M, $sizenn(Inn), S, $wrap__($sizenn(Inn), M, iN))].
 2. Assert: Due to validation, numtype is Fnn.